gavinyork/zephyr3d/doc/markdown/scene.scenenode.remove.md

 ## SceneNode.remove() method

-Removes this node from it's parent
+Detach this node from its parent.

 **Signature:**